 Takata was a Japanese-American woman and a practicing Buddhist after World War II.

 There is no question that Takata was able to facilitate healings.
 A documented, witnessed story of Takata’s raising a woman from the dead is included in Hawayo Takata’s Story ISBN 0-944135-06-04, written by Helen J. Haberly, and published by Archedigm Publications.
 Takata trademarked her healing system as Alliance Reiki.

-- USUI SHIKI RYOHO, appeared at the top of all of the Alliance Reiki certificates.
-Takata’s original, or Alliance, Reiki Masters referred to themselves as Usui Reiki Masters.
-To complicate matters, Takata never trademarked any part of the phrase or even the word, Reiki.
+However, USUI SHIKI RYOHO, appeared at the top of all of the Alliance Reiki certificates.
+Takata’s 21 Reiki Masters referred to themselves as Usui Reiki Masters.
+To complicate matters, Takata never trademarked the word, Reiki.
 So, many, many people simply made up initiations and named them Usui Reiki or gave them other names.
 In some ‘Usui Reiki’ initiations there is NOTHING left of Takata’s original Alliance Reiki initiations.

 Some people are trying to turn Reiki into an intellectual pursuit.
 If you want to know The Truth about the Ancient Art of hands-on healing, find out where real healings are happening.